Coronavirus (COVID-19): what you can and can't do

 - Exercise outdoors as often as you wish

-- Spend time outdoors, including private gardens and other outdoor spaces, in groups of up to six people from different households
+- Spend time outdoors, including private gardens and other outdoor spaces in groups of up to 30, with social distancing of 1 metre.

 - In line with the arrangements made by your school, send your child to school or nursery if they are in early years, Reception, Year 1 or Year 6